Excluding Students from Field Trips

 Or, “We’d love for your daughter to join us, unfortunately we are not equipped to bring Jewish children on this field trip.
 We just don’t have the staff.”

 Sounds crazy and outrageous, right?
-So then why the **&&^$%$& do some schools think it’s OK to do this to kids with disabilities?!?!
+So then why the **&&^$%$& do some schools think it’s OK to do this to disabled kids?!?!

 File this one under “I can’t believe I have heard this so many times that I have to address it.”